Watch Serhii’s interview and learn more about facial recognition and CompreFace.

 Of course, you can always create your own solution.
 The advantages will sound familiar.
 You control your data and the program’s structure, so it will perfectly fit your business.
 But there are big disadvantages as well; you need to have very experienced developers, including experts in things like DevOps, machine learning, computer vision, architecture, databases, and more.

-To summarize, here are the pros and cons of each type of solution:
+To summarize, here are the pros and cons of each type of face recognition software:

 Read the article on Toolbox by Serhii Pospielov to learn more about types of facial recognition solutions and their advantages and disadvantages.